Conscious Co-Stewardship

 New Model

-Actually, if you passively invest, then you unconsciously abdicate to potential bad actors who create human harm which means passivity in housing investments undermines peace of mind and - through failure demand - cuts into profits.
+Actually, if what you mean by passively investing is unconscious abdication, that means you could empower bad actors who create human harm which means disregard for human wellbeing in housing investments undermines peace of mind and - through failure demand - cuts into profits.

 If you consciously co-steward, then you align with tenants, which means everyone wins through shared reverence for the shelter life stories play out in and the reciprocal good will that creates.

-The "Protector of the Future" Frame (Positive Intention - for Conflicted Investors)
+The "Protector of the Future" Frame (Positive Intention)

 Security for your family is a worthy intention - if that is what is behind your Passive Investing tactics, that drive to protect your loved ones is worth keeping.
 And, with Conscious Co-Stewardship, you can secure that future more effectively without the downline expense of turnover and eviction battles, ensuring your family’s wealth is stable and is accompanied by peace of mind from doing right by people.